geek-ai/Texygen/README.md

 <h1><img src="Doc/fig/texygen-01.png" width="250"></h1>

-Texygen is a text generation model evaluation platform, which included most poplular GAN models in the text generation area along with some evaluation metric.
+Texygen is a text generation model benchmark platform for text generation researchers to easily conduct repeatable experiments and compare performance.

-It's easy to run and get evaluation results.
+It includes the most poplular GAN models in the text generation area along with some evaluation metrics.

 ## Requirement
 We suggest you run the platform under Python 3.6+ with following libs: